careerfairy/web/packages/firebase-scripts/src/migrations/universitiesByCountry/backfillCountryIds/README.md

 #### What it does:

-Goes through every University by Country in the careerCenterData collection and adds a `countryId` field all the documents in `careerCenterData/{groupId}/groupQuestions/${questionId}`
+It goes through every country in the universitiesByCountry collection and adds the respective `countryId` field to every document in `universitiesByCountry/{countryId}`

-Example Output of `careerCenterData/universitiesByCountry/AD` document:
+Example Output of `universitiesByCountry/AD` document:

 ```sh
 {